JeanPaul-AbiZeid/SOS/Readme.md

 Here's a brief high-level overview of the tech stack the Well app uses:

-- This project uses the [React Native](https://reactnative.dev/).
+- This project uses [React Native](https://reactnative.dev/).
 React Native is an open-source JavaScript framework, designed for building apps on multiple platforms like iOS, Android, and also web applications.
+- This project uses [Laravel](https://laravel.com/).
+Laravel is a backend framework that provides all of the features you need to build modern web applications.
 - To send local push notifications, the app uses the [Firebase](https://rnfirebase.io/messaging/notifications) which supports Android and iOS.

 <br><br>